SidharthK2/HH-FUND-ME/README.md

-# Sample Hardhat Project
+# Hardhat Ethers.js Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This is a basic project built using Hardhat and Ethers.js and allows for crowdfunding.

 Try running some of the following tasks: